-My second course through Western Seminary was Understanding Biblical Theology, which was a study of the whole story of the bible.
-The video lectures and live seminar was conducted by Professor Todd Miles, Ph.D. with additional video lectures from Professor Arturo Azurdia, D.Min., and pastor/author Michael Lawrence.
+My second course through Western Seminary was Understanding Biblical Theology, which was a study of the whole story of the Bible.
+The video lectures and live seminar was conducted by Dr. Todd Miles with additional video lectures from Dr. Michael Lawrence.

 One theme I decided to explore was the Sabbath.
-I knew it would be challenging for me, as I knew I didn’t fully grasp how or why the Sabbath observance changes as we go from Old to New Testament.
-It ended up being so challenging that by the end of this assignment, had to consider the Christian Sabbath view, which I usually rejected.
-I previously accepted that the church doesn’t observe any Sabbath day of rest, as the Sabbath command was fulfilled in Jesus Christ, and we rest from our labors by trusting in Christ.
-I could benefit from further study on this topic, but right now I believe the church may have been observing the Sabbath day of rest on Sunday, instead of Saturday, for the purpose of delighting in God through reflection of the resurrection of Jesus Christ.
+I knew it would be challenging for me, as I don’t fully grasp how or why the Sabbath observance changes as we go from Old to New Testament.
+It ended up being so challenging that by the end of this assignment, I had to consider the Christian Sabbath view, which I usually rejected.
+I previously held that the church doesn’t observe any Sabbath day of rest, as the Sabbath command was fulfilled in Jesus Christ, and we rest from our labors by trusting in Christ.
+I could benefit from further study on this topic, but I am now considering the view that the church was observing the Sabbath day of rest on Sunday, instead of Saturday, for the purpose of delighting in God through reflection of the resurrection of Jesus Christ.

 Here’s some key points from my study: